 4) How does Microsoft patch Azure hosts?

 Azure hosts are image-based (hosts boot from VHD).
 This offers a major advantage in host maintenance as the volume itself can be replaced, enabling quick rollback.
 Host updates role out every few weeks (4-6 weeks), with an approach where updates are well-tested before they are rolled out broadly to the data centers.

 5) How is health monitored?

-There were a few interesting facts shared by Mark Russinovich in this regard:
+There were a few interesting facts shared by Mark Russinovich in regard to how health is monitored:

 - The service health polling mechanisms in Azure have a very aggressive interval of 15 seconds, enabling rapid mean-time-to-detection (MTTD) and mean-time-to-recovery (MTTR).

 - There are layer of monitors from the fabric on up to the endpoints.
 A controller monitors host health at host agent level, and the host agent polls the guest agents in Azure VMs.

 - Self-healing actions have a max count threshold within a given window of time to avoid continuous retries that cascade throughout a data center, touching many hosts.

 Most of the information and insights above actually came straight from a short session delivered by two of my favorite Microsoft experts, Scott Hanselman and Mark Russinovich in a short session from mid-2014.
 You can catch the episode replay at http://azure.microsoft.com/en-gb/documentation/videos/mark-russinovich-windows-on-azure/.